 Coach journeys vary in length and to find out the exact length of each journey you should check the Official Avanza Bus Website.
 However, in general, coach journeys lasts about 4 hours.

-How to book coach tickets from Valencia to Barcelona:
+How to book coach tickets from Valencia to Madrid:

 - At the station: see below for the exact address of the coach station in Madrid.